 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-Glycobiology research: nuclear magnetic resonance (NMR) spectrometer being used in the analysis of glycoproteins.
-NMR is used to determine these structures in preference over X- ray crystallography, due to problems of crystallising many of these compounds.
-The location of sugars (oligosaccharides) on proteins on cell surfaces, antigens & antibodies, is crucial to how these molecules behave in the body.
+Glycobiology research: scientist holding sample tube of glycoprotein used in nuclear magnetic resonance (NMR) analysis.
+The superconducting magnet of the NMR spectrometer magnet is the tank in background.
+The existence of sugars (oligosaccharides) on proteins (glycoproteins), on cell surfaces, antigens & antibodies, is crucial to how these substances behave in the body.
 Here at the Glycobiology Unit at Oxford University, the novel techniques necessary for studying these complex structures have been developed.
-Research progresses in the role of these sugars in rheumatoid arthritis & AIDS.
+Research progresses in the role of these sugars in autoimmune diseases such as rheumatoid arthritis, Crohn's disease & AIDS.
 Model: Heidi Joao.

 Model release available.
 Property release not required.